 The VisionBib.Com site is a collection of web sites that provide a variety of resources related, mostly, to the area of Computer Vision.

-with indexes for Author, Journal/Conference, Keyword, Words in title, and Authors by year was last modified on Thursday, February 23, 2017, 12:25 am.
-This bibliography first appeared on the internet in early 1994 (before Google, before Internet Explorer) and provides information on 150,000+ scientific papers in the field of computer vision, image processing, character recognition and other related topics.
-Many entries have links to online versions (130,000+), but most journals require you to purchase the full text.
+with indexes for Author, Journal/Conference, Keyword, Words in title, and Authors by year was last modified on Wednesday, January 31, 2024, 4:40 am.
+This bibliography first appeared on the internet in early 1994 (before Google, before Internet Explorer (Edge), before Facebook, before Safari) and provides information on 255,000+ scientific papers in the field of computer vision, image processing, video processing, character recognition, remote sensing, and other related topics.
+Many entries have links to online versions (230,000+), but most journals require you to purchase the full text.
 (The statistics page, with totals of authors, titles, and other references charts the explosive growth in publications in the field from the occasional paper in the 1950s to the thousands per year today.)
 VisionBib is the official complete site for the bibliography.
-The original USC Iris Vision Bibliography has the complete list of papers, but lacks the extra indexing due to the difficulty of updates using its new server.
+The original USC Iris Vision Bibliography now points to the new site.
 Several subsets, described below, have been extracted into separate sub-sites.